Sithumini/G-Reg-Sample/README.txt

-ProjectProposalHandler Sample
+CustomTagServiceHandler Sample
 -----------------------------
 Introduction
 ============
-The idea of this sample is to demonstrate how to use media type handlers.
-The sample application is to process project proposals, so we'll be using a component that intercepts Registry put() requests with a particular "proposal" media-type.
-The Handler will read the proposal and mark it as valid or not.
-In order to be a valid proposal there should be a number of fields - if all of them are there then the handler will mark the proposal as valid.
-If one or more fields are missing then the proposal would be invalid.
+The idea of this sample is to apply namespace as a Tag while creating the service .

 Steps
 -----